 “Before joining the Baristas program, I felt like a bird in a nest, watching everyone take flight while I sat back because I didn’t have the confidence or courage to leave the nest,” Swaby said.
 “Being in this program taught me how to fly.”

 Since 1971, Starbucks Coffee Company has been committed to ethically sourcing and roasting high-quality arabica coffee.
 Today, with stores around the globe, the company is the premier roaster and retailer of specialty coffee in the world.
 Through our unwavering commitment to excellence and our guiding principles, we bring the unique Starbucks Experience to life for every customer through every cup.
 To share in the experience, please visit us in our stores or online at Starbucks.ca and the Starbucks Newsroom.

 Pacific Community Resources Society is an award winning, accredited, not-for-profit society serving Lower Mainland communities since 1984.
 The agency provides alternate education, employment, addiction counselling and prevention services, housing support, and cultural enrichment for children, youth, adults and families.
 Pacific Community Resources is committed to community-based research, advocacy, and community development to identify service gaps and strategies to address social problems such as poverty, child abuse, mental health, substance abuse, violence and homelessness.

 *Statistics Canada Labour Force Survey May 2015

-For more information on this news release, contact Carly Suppa, Starbucks Canada
+For more information on this story, contact Carly Suppa, Starbucks Canada